imagineLife/big-site/content/k8s/examples/solve-with-a-pod.md

 # Solve a problem with a pod
 Create a pod
 - named `check-time`
-- in a namespace `bg-processes`
+- in a namespace `bgprocesses`
 - run a container called `time-check` which uses the `busybox` image
 - run a command `while true; do date; sleep $TIME_FREQ;done`
-- sound write results to `/opt/time/time-check.log`
+- should write results to `/opt/time/time-check.log`
 - mount a vol so that `/opt/time` in the pod writes to this vol

 Create a config map